Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-Every man has fantasies of suiting up and looking as fly as Tom Hiddleston.
-But you won’t get that fit from an off-the-rack suit.
+Every man has fantasies of suiting up like Don Draper or Harvey Specter, conducting a business lunch and, come sundown, savouring a dram of fine whisky.
+But you won’t get that special fit from an off-the-rack suit.
 No, you’ll want to head to a bespoke tailor.
-A good suit is an investment – if you take care of it (and your waistline), it can last ten to 20 years.
+A good suit is an investment – if you take care of it (and your waistline), it can last 10 to 20 years.
 Before you visit a tailor, be mindful of three key points: shape, fit and fabric.
 And be patient.
-Expect at least 20 body measurements to be taken and two to four fittings.
-It can take up to 50 hours of manual work – which translates to weeks or months before you hang the final product in the wardrobe – to create a bespoke garment.
+Expect at least 20 measurements to be taken and two to four fittings.
+It can take up to 50 hours of manual work – which translates to weeks or months before you hang the final product in the wardrobe.
 But it’ll be worth it, trust us.